 The pill also depletes your body of vital vitamins (B vitamins, folic acid, magnesium) and minerals (zinc, selenium, chromium)

 After reading the negative effects of the pill, I realized I had to stop taking birth control pills right away.

 I have been off of the pill for a few years now.
 I am still struggling with digestive issues and gallbladder problems.
 Every once in a while I can feel inflammation and pain in my gallbladder, but since I’ve stopped taking the pill my migraines are gone!

 I do have rough periods again but it has to do with a severe hormone imbalance, which I am working toward healing myself and balancing my hormones naturally.

-My gallbladder will never be the same again and I have to work to build my good bacteria up, but I am happy that I still have my gallbladder and I will become healthier for it.
+My gallbladder will never be the same again and I have to work to build my good bacteria up, but I am happy that I still have my gallbladder and I will be healthier for it.

 Learning how to balance your hormones naturally and using natural forms of birth control is so much healthier.